rust-lang/unsafe-code-guidelines/reference/src/layout/unions.md

 > **Figure: union field layout**: Each row in the picture shows the layout of
 > the union for each of its fields, where the square brackets `[]` depict an
-> array of bytes, `<-...->` denotes different amount of padding, and
+> array of bytes, `<-...->` denotes different amount of [padding], and
 > `[field{i}_ty]` is the bytes of the type of the `i`-th union field.

-The individual fields (`[field{i}_ty_]`) are blocks of fixed size determined by the field's layout.
+The individual fields (`[field{i}_ty_]`) are blocks of fixed size determined by the field's [layout].
 The only degrees of freedom the compiler has when computing the layout of a union are the size of the union, which can be larger than the size of its largest field, and the offset of each union field within its variant.
-How these are picked depends on certain constraints, lik for example, the alignment requirements of the fields, the `#[repr]` attribute of the `union`, etc.
+How these are picked depends on certain constraints like, for example, the alignment requirements of the fields, the `#[repr]` attribute of the `union`, etc.

+[padding]: ../glossary.md#padding
+[layout]: ../glossary.md#layout

 ### Unions with default layout ("`repr(Rust)`")